 You have a puppy or one is coming soon.
 Congratulations!
 Now you want to make your home safe for your pup (and safe from your pup).
 Good thinking.
-Getting a puppy is very exciting however many people get worried about leaving their puppy home alone in the daytime, so it’s probably worth buying a wireless camera to check up on them.
+Getting a puppy is very exciting however many people get worried about what happens when you leave your dog alone, particularly in the daytime.
+Puppies can be very mischievous so owners often get worried about what they do when they’re left alone.
+This is why it’s probably worth buying a wireless camera to check up on them.

 Now, eliminate any notions of what you think a puppy will get into, and think about what can he get into.
 Pups do the most extraordinary things, most of which need to be prevented.
 Here are a few things that we’ve learned either from our clients, friends or the hard way through the years: